How to Remove Hidden Malware from Your Android Phone

 Do I need virus protection on my phone?

 Experts recommend installing anti-virus software programs on your phone, but the truth is, cybercrooks are cunning and new malware has a way of finding its way onto phones.
 One recent study found that malware accounted for one-third of all cybercrime costs.
 By all means, install anti-virus protection from companies like Norton, but you should also take a few additional security measures.
 For example, run Android updates to replace programs with more secure versions, don’t install apps from unknown sources, and be careful what you click.
 Vigilance is your best weapon in the war against malware.
+You can also learn more about an encrypted phone and how it helps protect your information.
 Next, find out how to stop spam texts on your Android.

 - Adam Scott Wandt, an assistant professor of public policy and the vice chair for technology of the Department of Public Management at John Jay College of Criminal Justice

 - Accenture Newsroom: “Malware and Malicious Insiders Accounted for One-Third of All Cybercrime Costs Last Year, According to Report from Accenture and Ponemon Institute”